redis/redis-doc/commands/acl-log.md

 When called to show security events:

-@array-reply: a list of ACL security events.
+@array-reply: an array of @simple-string-reply elements representing ACL security events.

 When called with `RESET`: